 Just knowing someone is there for you can help take the pressure off, boost your confidence and give you the strength to get back on your feet again.

 Step 4.
 Applying for a grant

-You should get money or debt advice before applying for a grant from the British Gas Energy Trust.
-This will help you feel confident that you’ll be able to manage your energy costs in future and support your application.
+You should get money or debt advice before applying for a grant.
+This will help you feel confident that you’ll be able to manage your energy costs in the future and support your application.